Recently, one of our readers asked us why WordPress sites get hacked.

 Just like the core WordPress software, updating your theme and plugins is equally important.
 Using an outdated plugin or theme can make your site vulnerable.

 Security flaws and bugs are often discovered in WordPress plugins and themes.
-Usually, theme and plugin authors are quick to fix them up.
+Usually, theme and plugin authors are quick to fix them.
 However, if a user does not update their theme or plugin, then there is nothing they can do about it.

 Make sure you keep your WordPress theme and plugins up to date.
 You can learn how in our guide on the proper update order for WordPress, plugins, and themes.